Hopac/Hopac/Docs/Inverting.md

 Stream producers can be written in various ways.
 One way is to write a loop that simply constructs the stream using lazy promises&mdash;just like the stream combinators above do.
-For example, a sequence can be lazily converted to choice stream using the below `ofSeq` function:
+For example, a sequence can be lazily converted to a choice stream using the below `ofSeq` function:

 ```fsharp
 let rec ofEnum (xs: IEnumerator<'x>) = memo << Job.thunk <| fun () ->